-NERA-The National Employment Rights Authority
+NERA-The National Employment Rights Authority: a Checklist for Employers

 NERA (National Employment Rights Authority) is the statutory body appointed to ensure employers compliance with employment legislation in Ireland.
 It carries out regular inspections to fulfill it’s obligations and ensure compliance by employers.

 NERA also has the statutory power to prosecute employers where noncompliance persists or is serious but NERA also provides an information service for employers.

 NERA inspections must be carried out in compliance with it’s NERA Inspection Procedures Manual and it’s Code of Practice for NERA employees.
 Generally, but not always, the employer will receive notice form NERA about it’s intention to inspect the records of the employer.

 The inspection should take place at the employer’s business premises as employers are obliged by law to keep their employment records there.

 The employer can choose to be represented by a solicitor or anyone else in their dealings with NERA and there will be a dedicated inspector assigned to deal with each case.

 Generally NERA inspections are carried out

 - As part of a compliance campaign dealing with a new or particular development in an industry or piece of legislation.

 In general NERA will not tell you why they are inspecting unless it is a repeat inspection within 6 months of the first one.